mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/installation/nginx.md

 # Nginx

+These instructions are also covered on the [Nginx Wiki](http://wiki.nginx.org/SilverStripe)

 The prerequisite is that you have already installed Nginx and you are able to run PHP files via the FastCGI-wrapper from Nginx.